MaciejBabicki/MaciejBabicki/README.md

 ### Good Day 👋
 I am very happy that you are visiting my page.
 I hope you will find in my repo content that you are looking for.
 I am a passionate of programming web applications in Java and related technologies.
-If you are looking for a member to your project you have found a right person! because I am currently looking for a job :)
+If you need a member to your project you have found a right person! because I am currently looking for a job :)

 <!--
 **MaciejBabicki/MaciejBabicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.